 Use the SilverRing™ Thumb MCP Splint to block hyperextension of a MCP joint.
 Use on thumbs that can actively abduct; do not use on thumbs that are adducted or have significant CMC problems (see Stable Thumb Splint with PVX instead).
 A Proximal Volar Extension (PVX) is used to stabilize under the head of the metacarpal joint to better reduce hyperextension.
 When there is less than 15° of hyperextension some patients choose to go without the PVX.
-A 25° bend can be added to the proximal ring to further help block hyperextension or even promote flexion at MCP joint.
+A 25° bend to the proximal ring helps block hyperextension or even promote flexion at MCP joint.

 A bracelet is available to secure this splint on the thumb.
 The bracelet can be wrapped 2 different ways around the wrist.
 One way causing the bracelet to criss-cross over itself before connecting back to splint which changes the angle of pull to seat bracelet better on ulnar side of wrist.
 Criss-crossing bracelet can require a longer 9” bracelet which should be requested when ordering.
 S hook or Magnetic clasp can be ordered on the bracelet for people with fine motor problems or who want easier fastening.